Williams sisters rivalry

-The Williams sisters became the first two people, female or male, during the Open Era to contest four consecutive major finals: from the 2002 French Open to the 2003 Australian Open.
+The Williams sisters became the first two players in the Open Era, female or male, to contest four consecutive major finals: from the 2002 French Open to the 2003 Australian Open.
 Serena won all four of these finals.
-Although they were joined by Rafael Nadal and Novak Djokovic nearly a decade later, in 2011-2012, Serena and Venus remain the only pair of ladies to accomplish this incredible feat, at only 20 and 21 years old, respectively.
+Serena and Venus remain the only women's pair to accomplish the feat, and did so at only 20 and 21 years old, respectively.

-While the Williams sisters had excelled at all of the four grand slam tournaments, their successes on the lawns of Wimbledon was both incredible and sustained.
-Venus and Serena were in 9 Wimbledon singles finals in the 2000s, only missing 2006, and they won 8 of those final, with Venus winning 5 crowns and Serena winning 3.
-The pair won 4 consecutive Wimbledon titles on 2 different occasions, from 2000 to 2003 and from 2007 to 2010, both times Venus won the first two and Serena won the last two.
-From 2000 to 2019, a span of 20 years, a Williams sister was in the singles final every year except 2006, 2011, 2013, and 2014.
-In the end, they would each have 4 runner-up finishes, and Venus would claim 5 Wimbledon crowns, while kid sister Serena owned 7 Wimbledon crowns, combining for 20 Wimbledon finals and a dozen Wimbledon trophies.
-Then there were the 6 women's doubles titles they won together, winning all 6 of the finals the made.
-Lastly, on 6 occasions they walked away with the singles and women's doubles title, Venus in 2000 and 2008, and Serena in 2002, 2009, 2012, and 2016.
+While the Williams sisters excelled at all four majors, their successes on the grass courts of Wimbledon were the greatest.
+One of Venus and Serena was in all but one Wimbledon singles finals in the 2000s, and they won eight of those finals.
+From 2000 to 2019, a span of 20 years, a Williams sister was in the singles final in all but four years.
+In the end, they would each have four runner-up finishes, and Venus would claim five Wimbledon crowns, while Serena owned seven, combining for 20 Wimbledon finals and a dozen Wimbledon trophies.

 The sisters are nonetheless personally very close.
-They won 22 titles from 23 finals playing doubles together, including 14 majors from 14 finals, and 3 Olympic gold medals from 3 finals.
+Playing doubles together, they won 22 titles, including 14 majors from 14 finals, and three Olympic gold medals.